Drawbackz/SharpScriptGenerator/README.md

 Any library .dll files will need to be in the project folder.

 This has been tested with both console and winform projects.

-Additional features such as debugging will be available in the future.